 In review, the steps to install Java Flight Recorder and the Java Mission Control 8 Eclipse plugin are:

 - Host the third-party libraries on a Jetty powered, local Maven repo

 - Build the Java Mission Control core libraries

 - Package the Java Mission Control products as JAR files

 - Install the Java Mission Control plugin in Eclipse

 - Reboot Eclipse and start using JMC and JFR

-With the plugin installed and Java Mission Control running, begin the Java Flight Recorder on your running Java applications and you will gain valuable insights into how you can optimize your code and improve the performance of your Java applications.
+With the plugin installed and Java Mission Control running, you can begin using the Java Flight Recorder on your running Java applications and gain valuable insights into how you can optimize your code and improve the performance of your Java applications.